Jewish High Tech Community Mentorship Program

 - Iryna Nevozhai, Co-Founder and CEO, Equally, Inc.

-- Linda Lubin Thompson, Executive Coach and Consultant, L2T Leadership Development
+- Linda Lubin Thompson, Executive Coach and Consultant, L2T Leadership Development and JHTC Board

 - Karen Treiger, Human Resources Consultant

 Reflections from Past JHTC Mentorship Program Mentees and Mentors

 “Mentoring is a privilege.
 For me, it was an opportunity to learn about my mentee’s professional goals, and career aspirations, while guiding her step by step, week after week towards them.
 I would like to thank the incredible JHTC Mentorship Committee for puting your heart and soul into this program!
 Thank you for all your work, and for giving both of us this unique and longlasting opportunity to grow!” – Nadia Belkind